Code-Institute-Submissions/islington-perfomance-parts/README.md

 For the most, the shop itself can easily increase the number of wheels that are available and a carousel could be introduced for this.
 When the shop expands, a menu on the left hand side of the shop will allow for other product types (eg, tyres, hoses, clamps etc).
 When backend is incorperated, the shop will then be fully extended to data-fetch for all products that are for sale.
 Prices will then also be included and changes can easily be made in the database.
 A control management system (CMS) should be implemented so as new products come into the shop, employees (even with little experience) can add the product, and images, directly to the website with no need to involve a web-design team.
+This would also allow employees to add new pictures to the carousels on the home and gallery pages.

 It is also advised that the site uses analytic monitoring to help increase customer base.